-Rugs fall into three main categories: traditional, transitional, and modern.
+Rugs fall into three main categories: Traditional, Transitional (Contemporary), and Modern rugs.

 Do you know the origin of most fine Persian rugs?